Seminar On Science Diplomacy On Nov 27 - UrduPoint

 Science Diplomacy Division of Ministry of Foreign Affairs (MoFA) launched its "Science Diplomacy Initiative" in January, 2019 as an instrument for diplomacy to foster Pakistan's international STI collaborations and bring sharper focus on the foreign policy realm on SDGs implementation and government's socioeconomic development agenda.

-Talking to APP, Adviser COMSTECH, Dr Qasim Jan said Science, Technology and Innovation (STI) are among the key drivers for socioeconomic development and it has assumed increasing significance given the scientific dimensions of most of the contemporary challenges, such as those relating to climate change, environmental degradation, water, energy and food security, public health and education.
+Talking to APP, Adviser COMSTECH, Dr Qasim Jan said Science, Technology and Innovation (STI) were among the key drivers for socioeconomic development and it had assumed increasing significance given the scientific dimensions of most of the contemporary challenges, such as those relating to climate change, environmental degradation, water, energy and food security, public health and education.

 The transnational and global nature of the contemporary challenges necessitates international cooperation to deal with those challenges while increasing the importance of international scientific cooperation and science diplomacy.

-He was of the view that the role of science in diplomacy was not new as diplomats have been instrumental in promoting scientific and technological collaboration between states while S&T cooperation has been employed as a tool of diplomacy for soft, and sometimes hard, power projection.
+He was of the view that the role of science in diplomacy was not new as diplomats had been instrumental in promoting scientific and technological collaboration between states while S&T cooperation had been employed as a tool of diplomacy for soft, and sometimes hard, power projection.

-He said science, technology and innovation have also been recognized as the key drivers for the achievement of the UN 2030 Sustainable Development Agenda, he said.
+He said science, technology and innovation had also been recognized as the key drivers for the achievement of the UN 2030 Sustainable Development Agenda, he said.